US experts link Jabir Motiwala’s extradition with Jeffrey Epstein’s suicide

 Edward Fitzgerald QC, Daniel Sternberg of Counsel and solicitors Deepak Vij and Amirah Ajaz of ABV Solicitors represent Motiwala.

-The case will resume on the 27th November 2019 at Westminster Magistrates’ Court for oral submissions by both parties.
+The case will resume on November 27, 2019 at Westminster Magistrates’ Court for oral submissions by both parties.
 The judgment is anticipated to be reserved.

 LONDON: Two American expert witnesses have told the Westminster Magistrates’ Court that extraditing Karachi businessman Jabir Motiwala - to face charges of drugs import and money laundering in America on request of the US government - will put his life at risk in unsafe jails, his mental health will further deteriorate therefore increasing the chances of him committing suicide and self-harm.